from a handpicked tutor in LIVE 1-to-1 classes

 Equation of Line

 The equation of line is an algebraic form of representing the set of points, which together form a line in a coordinate system.
-The numerous points which together form a line in the coordinate axis are represented as a set of variables x, y to form an algebraic equation, which is referred to as an equation of a line.
+The numerous points which together form a line in the coordinate axis are represented as as (x, y) and the relation between x and y forms an algebraic equation, which is referred to as an equation of a line.
 Using the equation of any line, we can find whether a given point lies on the line or not.

 The equation of line is a linear equation with a degree of one.
 Let us understand more about the different forms of the equation of a line and how to find the equation of line.